Crystals from categorified quantum groups

-Hence we identify the rank of the corresponding Grothendieck group with the rank of the integral highest weight representation, thereby laying to rest a major component of the cyclotomic quotient conjecture.
+Hence we identify the rank of the corresponding Grothendieck group with the rank of the integral highest weight representation, proving a major component of the cyclotomic quotient conjecture.
 Before this article went to press, proofs of the full conjecture appeared independently in work of Webster~\cite{Web} and Kang and Kashiwara~\cite{KK}.

 To explain these results more precisely, suppose we are given a symmetrizable Cartan datum where $I$ is the index set of simple roots.
 The algebras $R$ have a diagrammatic description and are determined by the symmetrizable Cartan datum of $\mathfrak{g}$ together with some extra parameters.
-In the literature these algebras have been called Khovanov-Lauda algebras, Khovanov-Lauda-Rouquier algebras, quiver Hecke algebras, and quiver nilHecke algebras.
+In the literature these algebras are sometimes called Khovanov-Lauda-Rouquier algebras and quiver Hecke algebras.

 For each $\nu \in \N[I]$ the block $\Rn{\nu}$ of the algebra $R$ admits a finite dimensional quotient $\RnuL$ associated to a highest weight $\Lambda$, called a cyclotomic quotient.
 These quotients were conjectured in \cite{KL,KL2} to categorify the $\nu$-weight space of the integral version of the irreducible representation $V(\Lambda)$ of highest weight $\Lambda$ for $\mathbf{U}_q(\mf{g})$, in the sense that there should be an isomorphism